 - salt and freshly ground black pepper

-Use immediately or pack into a glass container, add a layer of olive oil on top, and keep in the refrigerator for several days.
+Use immediately or pack into a glass container, add a layer of olive oil on top, and keep refrigerated.
+It should keep its vibrant color and delicious taste for about a week.

 Recipe Notes / Tips